MaciejGrzybacz/MaciejGrzybacz/README.md

 Coming soon...

--> Chess app implemented in Python

--> Face emotions recognition implemented in C++

--> Imlementation of Neural Network

 -> Project for DSS

 -> Project for Computational Methods in Science and Engineering

--> Implementations of popular algorithms

 Additionally, you're welcome to explore my LeetCode and GfG accounts for further examples of my problem-solving skills.